-It's all I've ever known... the feeling that our individual and collective purpose on Earth is for something far greater than we can imagine.
-I could hear a soft voice of spirit, though that whisper didn't always integrate with what was being shared by the people around me.
-I told myself I was crazy/weird/introverted, I began to doubt this mysterious, kind "voice."
+I hold a flame... the feeling that our individual and collective purpose on Earth is for something far greater than we can imagine.
+I hear a soft voice of spirit.
+When I doubted her message, I called myself crazy, I began to doubt this mysterious, kind "voice."

-I started to act out these stories that were told to me.
+I started to act out these stories that I thought belonged to me.
 I longed to fit in.
 My self-worth was based off pleasing others.
 I became hyper attuned to others' people's problems, their lives, because their voice was louder than the inner one I was learning to suppress.
-This whole time I was abandoning myself.
+I was abandoning myself.

 My "supposed-to-be" identity didn't sustain me, I didn't have the energy to move forward anymore.
 My lifestyle was fun, but it didn't feel like energized living.
 After a drug overdose that landed me in a coma, I vowed to stop ignoring my pain, and face her.
 It was at this time, my doctor recommended I try yoga.
 Slowly slowly, I started to recognize myself again.